 Capital assets, which include property, and infrastructure assets, are reported in the government-wide Statement of Net Position.
 All capital assets are valued at historical cost or estimated historical cost if actual historical cost is not available.
 Donated assets are valued at their fair market value on the date donated.
 Repairs and maintenance are recorded as expenditures in the governmental fund incurred and as an expense in the government-wide Statement of Activities.
 Capital asset additions, improvements and preservation costs that extend the life of an asset are capitalized and depreciated over the estimated useful life of the asset.
-Developer interest, engineering fees and certain other costs are capitalized as part of the asset.
+Engineering fees and certain other costs are capitalized as part of the asset.
+Assets are capitalized, including infrastructure assets, if they have an original cost greater than \$5,000 and a useful life over two years.
+Depreciation is calculated on each class of depreciable property using the straight-line method of depreciation.
+Estimated useful life of the drainage system is 45 years.